mesosphere-backup/dcos-vagrant/README.md

     This will update `/etc/hosts` every time VMs are created or destroyed.

     To avoid entering your password on `vagrant up` & `vagrant destroy` you may enable [passwordless sudo](https://github.com/smdahlen/vagrant-hostmanager#passwordless-sudo).

+    On some versions of Mac OS X, installing vagrant plugins may require [installing a modern version of Ruby](./docs/install-ruby.md).

 1. Download the DCOS Installer